watislaf/cryptobot-prod/README.md

 ## Hyperliquid arbitrage bot

-This bot runs a strategy that is based on creation of orders on both sides on unstable dex (hyperliquid) for a current market price +- 2%.
+This bot runs a strategy that is based on creation and maintenence of orders on both sides on unstable dex (hyperliquid) for a current market price +- 2%.
 When order on one side is filled it automatycally creates contr order on bybit (stable cex) .
 Perpetual orders are opened for seperate sides - thats how we use hadging.
 When orders will go back to normal positions are closed with profit 2%.

 Run in on your own risk : ) also hyperliquid has a cap for 16k$, after those it will increase api limit.